devfile/api/.github/ISSUE_TEMPLATE/task.md

 For a new feature or an enhancement, please submit a feature request or user story issue.

-Thanks for understanding, and for contributing to the project!
+Thanks for understanding and for contributing to the project!

 -->